nickboodoo/thrill/README.md

 - **Dynamic Tree Traversal**
   - The game allows dynamic traversal where the player can choose their path at runtime.
 This is particularly evident in how the `ExplorationScreen` lets the player choose which location to move to next, allowing for a personalized traversal experience.

-## Installation

-To download and play this game navigate to the latest [release](https://github.com/nickboodoo/thrill/releases).

 ## Contributing